-NOTE 7: - WARRANT LIABILITYOrbimed Warrants
+NOTE 7: - WARRANT LIABILITY

+Orbimed Warrants

 On June 9, 2022 (the closing date of the Orbimed Loan, which was repaid in May 2023), the Company agreed to issue Orbimed a warrant (the "Orbimed Warrant") to purchase up to 226,586 shares of the Company's Common Stock, at an exercise price of \$6.62 per share, which shall have a term of 7 years from the issuance date.
 The Orbimed Warrant contains customary share adjustment provisions, as well as weighted average price protection in certain circumstances but in no event will the exercise price of the Warrant be adjusted to a price less than \$4.00 per share.
-As of March 31, 2024, the exercise price of the warrant was adjusted to a price of \$4.00.
+Following the series C preferred shares issuance in February 2024, as a result of the price protection provisions, the exercise price of the warrant was adjusted to a price of \$4.00.